jordonbinns/info2180-finalproject/README.md

 # info2180-project2

- This project is for Khalecia Stephenson, Marcel Sheilds and Jordon Binns
+ This project is for Khalecia Stephenson, Marcel Shields and Jordon Binns